technige/pansi/README.md

 # Pansi

-Pansi is a clean and simple library for working with text and graphics in the terminal, using ANSI escape sequences for rendering.
+Pansi is a text mode rendering library.
+It provides a clean and simple interface for working with text and graphics in the terminal, using ANSI escape sequences for rendering.
 The library provides the following modules:

 - `pansi.text` -- text colouring and styling
 - `pansi.image` -- terminal-based image rendering